14113/hello_bar/README.md

     * link (string columns, mandtory)
     * starts_at and ends_at (datetime columns, mandatory)
     You can use method "current" announcement.
-    * tracking into Google Analytics event

 * A helper called `#hello_bar`, which will return current announcement.
+* Tracking into Google Analytics event

 ## Contributing